-The fees for the Year Training, what they cover, and how to apply; we also introduce the venue.
-Elsewhere, find out about the syllabus that makes up our five modules, or skip to the Year Training application form.
+The fees for the NVC Year Training, what they cover, and how to apply; we also introduce the venue.
+Elsewhere, get an overview, find out about the syllabus that makes up our five modules, or skip to the online application form.

 This year Gift Culture is one of the themes of the Year Training.
 Gift Culture is a new paradigm that moves us away from making money a measurement of worth and value, towards focusing on the sustainability of the community as a whole.
 More about Gift Culture.